Angel A. Juan

 Associate Professor, Computer Science Department, IN3 – Universitat Oberta de Catalunya (Spain)

-Dr. Angel A. Juan is an Associate Professor of Applied Optimization, Simulation, and Data Analysis in the Computer Science Department at the Open University of Catalonia (UOC).
+Dr. Angel A. Juan is Associate Professor of Operations Research (accredited as Full Professor / Catedratico) in the Computer Science Department at the Open University of Catalonia (UOC).
 He is also a Researcher at the Internet Interdisciplinary Institute (IN3).
 Dr. Juan holds a Ph.D. in Applied Computational Mathematics (UNED), an M.S. in Information Systems & Technology (UOC), and an M.S. in Applied Mathematics (University of Valencia).
-He completed a predoctoral internship at Harvard University and a postdoctoral internship at the MIT Center for Transportation & Logistics.
+He completed a pre-doctoral internship at Harvard University and a postdoctoral internship at the MIT Center for Transportation & Logistics.
 He has given invited seminars at the University of Southampton (UK) and at the LAAS-CNRS (France).
 His research interests include Applied Optimization, Randomized Heuristics, Computer Simulation, Educational Data Analysis, and Mathematical e-Learning.
 He has published over 100 peer-reviewed papers in international journals, books and proceedings regarding these fields.
 Currently, he is the coordinator of the ICSO-HAROSA and the CYTED-HAROSA@IB Networks.

 Capabilities, Festival and Centre Director, Mobile World Capital (Barcelona, Spain)